-In 2014, the SFMTA implemented an internal Project Integration Process to facilitate SFMTA's internal coordination on project delivery and implementation of Complete Streets projects where all modes of transportation are considered at the early stages of project development.
+In 2014, the SFMTA implemented an internal Project Integration Process that facilitates SFMTA's internal coordination on project delivery and implementation of Complete Streets projects where all modes of transportation are considered at the early stages of project development.
 The goal is to identify potential project integration opportunities based on existing plans, policies and projects.
-The Project Integration Process relies on an internal committee of technical experts representing all 14 CIP Programs.
-The committee reviews each project at an early planning phase and identifies integration opportunities across all modes.
-If an opportunity or conflict is identified, agency staffs then consider modifying the project scope while weighing budget and timeline implications.
+The Project Integration Process relies on an internal committee of technical experts representing all 14 CIP Programs and other functional areas of the agency.
+The committee reviews each project at an early planning phase and identifies integration opportunities and potential conflicts across all modes.
+If an opportunity or conflict is identified, agency staff then considers modifying the project scope while weighing budget and timeline implications.

-CAPITAL PROJECT DEVELOPMENT LIFECYCLE
+CAPITAL PROJECT IMPLEMENTATION

 The Capital Plan, Capital Improvement Program, and Capital Budget are important milestones in project development.
 There are many additional steps in the capital project lifecycle.
-Figure 7 provides an overview of the typical capital project lifecycle.
+Figure 8 provides an overview of the typical capital project lifecycle.
 Although individual projects may slightly deviate from this lifecycle, the major milestones hold true for a vast majority of the wide range of projects overseen by the SFMTA.

-Most large-scale SFMTA capital projects move from a project idea to implementation through five primary phases - Pre-development Planning, Conceptual Engineering, Environmental Review, Design and Construction or Procurement.
+Most large-scale SFMTA capital projects move from a project idea to implementation through five primary phases: Pre-development Planning, Conceptual

+Engineering, Environmental Review, Design and Construction or Procurement.
 Large, capital intensive projects such as a Bus Rapid Transit project can take 6-10 years or more to complete.
 Smaller, less capital intensive projects typically take 2-3 years.

-Public involvement is a hallmark of the SFMTA's project development process, particularly during the Environmental Review and Design phases, when projects are typically accepting feedback on conceptual designs and engaging in public hearings.
+Public involvement and engagement is a hallmark of the SFMTA's project development process.
+The public provides valuable input and feedback to project managers particularly during the Environmental Review and Design phases.
 It is during this stage that the SFMTA would seek approval from its Board of Directors, and in some cases, the Board of Supervisors.

-FIGURE 7.
+FIGURE 8.
 OVERVIEW OF A TYPICAL CAPITAL PROJECT LIFECYCLE

-1. Pre-development / Planning
+Pre-development / Planning